-This section of the Puerto Rico Land Authority ("the Authority") annual financial report, management discussion and analysis, presents our discussion of the Authority's financial performance and overview of financial activities during the fiscal year ended June 30, 2020.
-Please read it in conjunction with the Authority's basic financial statements and accompanying notes.
+This section of the Puerto Rico Land Authority ("the Authority") annual financial report, management discussion and analysis, presents our discussion of the Authority's financial performance and overview of financial activities during the fiscal year ended June 30, 2022.
+Please read it in conjunction with the Authority's basic financial statements, accompanying notes and required supplementary information.